I just knew I wanted to be a freelancer—I wanted to be my own boss.

-You only need to spend a few minutes talking to her to know she thrives as a freelancer.
-She’s clearly super-motivated (with lots of sideline projects too) and passionate about helping the people she works for - yet it’s also clear she can put so much energy into her work because it gives her the lifestyle she craves; living by the sea and having time in her day for wild swimming and surfing.
+You only need to spend a few minutes talking to her to know that she thrives as a freelancer.
+She’s clearly super-motivated (with lots of sideline projects too) and passionate about helping the people she works for.
+Yet it’s also clear she can put so much energy into her work because it gives her the lifestyle she craves; living by the sea and having time in her day for wild swimming and surfing.

 So, my day job is Squarespace web design and training.
 I use the Squarespace website building tool to make sites for clients and pretty much work exclusively with freelancers, micro-businesses, and charities.
 It’s probably about 50% charity work and 50% individuals, or small businesses.